Breonna Taylor's case looms as patience waivers in Louisville

 Tuesday's event, which organizers say is expected to attract people from across the country, is a half-mile march from South Central Park, a central location, to the Louisville Metro Police Training Academy.

-More than 200 people showed up on Tuesday to march.
+More than 200 people -- some holding signs that read "Black Lives Matter" -- showed up on Tuesday chanting "Breonna Taylor" as they walked.

 Months of protests